yu-nakashima0/yu-nakashima0/README.md

 I work on Machine Learning, Data Analysis, and developing predictive models.

 ## 🔭 Current Projects
-- Predicting loan default and creating interactiv app(https://predicting-loan-default.streamlit.app) using streamlit
+- A loan default prediction model and interactive Streamlit app (https://predicting-loan-default.streamlit.app) built using an XGBClassifier tuned with Optuna.
 - Participating in Kaggle competitions with CSV datasets

 ## 📚 Learning Progress